nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* `value of the "user data" word of list`: success
+* `value of the "user data" word of list`: Success
 * `0`: any error

 Description

 Creates a new list element whose data value is data and inserts that element into the list.
 If fn is NULL, the new list element is simply appended to the list; otherwise, the new list element is inserted after the last element in the list whose data value is "less than or equal to" the data value of the new element (in dataBuffer) according to the collating sequence established by fn.
-Returns the address of the newly created element, or zero on any error.
+Returns the address of the newly created element or zero on any error.

 ---